learningcoding-pixel/tp/docs/UserGuide.md

 ### Adding a team: `team`

-Adds a team with no sessions to the RelayCoach app.
+Adds a new team with no sessions to the RelayCoach app.

-Format: `team tn/TEAM_NAME i/ATHLETE_INDEX ...` (Exactly 4 unique athlete IDs must be provided)
+Format: `team tn/TEAM_NAME i/ATHLETE_INDEX ...`

+**Tip:** Exactly 4 unique athlete IDs must be provided to form a team.
+Each athlete can only be part of exactly one team.

 Examples:
-* `team tn/StarTeam i/1 i/2 i/3 i/4` : Adds a team named `StarTeam` with athletes at index 1,2,3,4 in the current athlete list as members.
+* `team tn/StarTeam i/1 2 3 4` : Adds a new team named `StarTeam` with athletes at index 1,2,3,4 in the current athlete list as members.

 ### Listing all teams: `listteams`